Scale separation, rolling solutions and entropy bounds: Scale separation: vacua versus rolling solutions

 To construct more examples with scale separation,\footnote{Another non-scale-separated example is obtained as a consistent truncation of type IIA supergravity compactified on a negatively-curved six-dimensional Einstein manifold \cite{Andersson:2006du,Marconnet:2022fmx, Andriot:2023wvg}.
 The curvature-generated potential has $\lambda=\sqrt{8/3}$.
 For $k=-1$ or $k=0$ this gives at late time $L_{KK} \simeq e^{\frac{2}{\sqrt 6}\varphi} \sim t$, hence no scale separation.} let us focus on the following part of the ten-dimensional type II supergravity action in Einstein frame

 with $\sqrt2\, \Phi=\phi$ where $\phi$ is the dilaton, $a_m =\frac{5-m}{\sqrt2}$ and $F_m$ are RR $m$-form field strengths.
-In the following we will consider $m=0,1,\dots,6$.\footnote{While fundamentally one should stop at $m=4$ in IIA, and $m=5$ with a different flux prefactor in IIB, considering magnetic duals to fluxes with external components allows to consider as well the above flux term with $m=5,6$.
-This non-trivial rewriting was described for instance in \cite[App.A]{Andriot:2020lea}.} A compactification on a six-dimensional Ricci-flat compact manifold with metric $ds^2_6$ is described in ten-dimensional Einstein frame by
+In the following we will consider $m=0,1,\dots,6$.\footnote{While fundamentally one should stop at $m=4$ in type IIA, and $m=5$ with a different flux prefactor in type IIB, considering magnetic duals to fluxes with external components allows to consider as well the above flux term with $m=5,6$.
+This non-trivial rewriting was described for instance in \cite[App.A]{Andriot:2020lea}.} More general setups have been recently studied in \cite{Casas:2024oak}.
+A compactification on a six-dimensional Ricci-flat compact manifold with metric $ds^2_6$ is described in ten-dimensional Einstein frame by

 where $ A=-3B$, and the canonically normalized volume gives $A^2 =3/8$.
 The four-dimensional action in Einstein frame is then

 with the potential $V$ generated by $F_m$.